How to Grow Tomato Plants from Cuttings (and Double the Plants in Your Garden)

 A young Snow White tomato plant growing in the garden.

-How to root tomato cuttings
+How to grow tomato plants from cuttings

 Of all the vegetable plants I could grow, tomatoes are my absolute favorite.